trilogy-group/powerpath-ts/docs/models/components/powerpath100updatestudentquestionresponseresult.md

 # PowerPath100UpdateStudentQuestionResponseResult

-Represents the result of updating the student's response to the question in the PowerPath 100 lesson
+Represents the result of updating the student's response to the question in the PowerPath100 lesson (ComponentResource)

 ## Example Usage